 Is the road to Jvari Pass in Georgia paved?

-The surface of the road is paved but in parts (because of the snow and the bad weather) the surface is pretty bad, turning to gravel.
+The surface of the road is paved but in parts (because of the snow, earthquakes and bad weather) the surface is pretty bad, turning to gravel.
 The road is pretty busy and heavily used by trailer lorries.
 The road is pretty steep, hitting a 9% of maximum gradient through some of the ramps.

 Is the road to Jvari Pass open?